 You Need a Credit Card for Emergencies

-This is one of the biggest financial lies of all time.
+This is one of the biggest lies about money of all time.
 Most people view credit cards as a necessity, especially in an emergency.
 How else are you going to pay for an unexpected expense?

 Eventually those unexpected expenses can add up to a big balance that's difficult to pay back.
 Add to that the temptation to use the card for non-emergency expenses, and you end up with a credit card bill that never seems to go away!